JerAguilon/jeraguilon.github.io/src/articles/markdown/a_collection_of_whiteboard_interview_templates.md

 solutions _do_ allow this to happen.
 If you could save the solution the first time you hit a "node," you would save a lot of computational time.

-The people I coach are often intimiated by this prompt, but I'm here to show you that if you've got the hang of recursion, you can actually write a DP solution using almost the exact same template as above!
+The people I coach are often intimidated by this prompt, but I'm here to show you that if you've got the hang of recursion, you can actually write a DP solution using almost the exact same template as above!
 People often demo DP using a multi-dimensional array, but for many it's simpler to use a recursive technique called _memoization_, where you